francocalvo/zoomcamp/src/m1_module/README.md

 - This _works_ in 23.05.
 If I update I start getting a mismatch between GLIB needed and available, so I'll have to make do.
 I think I didn't come across this problem now because I'm not using Numpy/Pandas directly?

+### Google Cloud

+- I'm creating a shell for the VM that strips unused things.
+I need to call it using `nix develop .#vm`.
+    - I need to follow official way to install docker as I need the root for the deamonopu